 The type of bacteria that causes tetanus is called Clostridium tetani.
 It is a relative of the bacteria that cause botulism and those that cause clostridium food poisoning.

 It is widespread in dirt, especially when the dirt contains excrement.

 Tetanus can be found around the world, but it is most common in warmer climates and in warmer months.
-The wounds where tetanus enters may be so minor as to be unnoticed, but deep puncture wounds are the most dangerous.
+The wounds where it enters may be so minor as to be unnoticed, but deep puncture wounds are the most dangerous.
 People who are immunized are protected.

 Neonatal tetanus is another worldwide problem.
-Unless their mothers have been immunized, newborns can get tetanus if something dirty touches their umbilical stumps.
+Unless their mothers have been immunized, newborns can get infected if something dirty touches their umbilical stumps.
 More than ½ million babies around the world die each year from neonatal tetanus, although this is rare in the United States.

 Sometimes “lockjaw” is the first symptom – the involuntary clenching of the jaw muscles.
 Others begin with headache and irritability, followed by muscle stiffness and then muscle spasms.
 The muscles are described as rigid as a board.
 A high fever is common.